addr2data/webinar-01/README.rst

 - For an Instance on a *public* subnet to communicate over the Internet with IPv6, it must have an IPv6 address.

-- If traffic for a particular Subnet is not routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *private* subnet.
+- If traffic for a particular Subnet can not be routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *private* subnet.

 Quotas
 ~~~~~~